qre0ct/Android-Webview-Attack-Demo/README.md

-1. To run the backend, please update the IP, in the main.py,  with your own IP
+1. This is the plain vanila backend that does not return any CSP headers nor has any iframes
-2. Also, run the backend as python main.py from within the backend directory
+2. To run the backend, please update the IP, in the main.py,  with your own IP